CitrineNull/Pivot-Lab/walkthrough.md

 6. Learn how to perform horizontal lateral movement through a target network, and how it can be prevented
 7. Learn about common misconfigurations that can lead to privilege escalation

+## Getting Started

+To launch the lab, you'll need Virtualbox and Vagrant:

+1. Clone this repository
+2. `cd` into the repository
+3. run `vagrant up`

+This will open a Kali VM with the lab, but it will take a good 15-20 minutes (maybe more depending on your internet) for all the services to start.

 ## Rules for the lab

 All of your targets will be on the 172.16.0.0/12 subnet (i.e. 172.16.0.0–172.31.255.255).